RajeevRathore7055/RajeevRathore7055/README.md

 I specialize in programming and software development with a particular pull toward **data analytics and machine learning**.
-My foundation in mathematics — linear algebra and calculus — isn't academic box-ticking; it's the lens I use to actually understand *why* a model works, not just how to call `.fit()`.
+My foundation in mathematics — linear algebra and calculus — isn't academic box-ticking; it's the lens I use to actually understand *why* a model works & not just how to call `.fit()`.

-Day to day, that shows up as: building AI agents at Innomatics Research Labs, deploying ML models behind REST APIs, and picking apart algorithms (logistic regression, SVMs, decision trees, CNNs) until the math behind them is boring and obvious.
-I've run a Robotics & Automation workshop for 50+ students, worked across the MERN stack, and I'm most productive when a problem has both a clean mathematical structure and a real system to ship it in.
+Day to day, that shows up as: building AI agents at Innomatics Research Labs, deploying ML models behind REST APIs and picking apart algorithms (Linear-Regression, Logistic-Regression, SVMs, Decision-Trees, Naive-Bays, KNN, CNN, RNN & Perceptron) until the math behind them is boring and obvious.
+I've run a Robotics & Automation workshop for 50+ students, worked across the MERN stack and I'm most productive when a problem has both a clean mathematical structure and a real system to ship it in.

-Outside of code: chess, basketball, cricket, and competitive e-sports — different boards, same instinct for reading a few moves ahead.
+Outside of code: chess, basketball, cricket and competitive e-sports — different boards & same instinct for reading a few moves ahead.

 <br/>